-Adaptive ability of Kyrgyz mountain Merino sheep to atmospheric pressure of the environment
+Adaptive Ability of Kyrgyz Mountain Merino Sheep to Atmospheric Pressure of the Environment

 Amantur Bekturov1, Tyrgoot Chortonbaev1, Uran ShergazieSamir1, Osmonaliev2 and Chinara Kadyrova1

-1Kyrgyz National Agrarian University named after K.I.
-Scriabin, 720005, Bishkek, 68 Mederova Street, Kyrgyzstan
+1Kyrgyz National Agrarian University, named after K.I.
+Scriabin, 68 Mederova Street, Bishkek, 720005, Kyrgyzstan

-2Kyrgyz Research Institute of Livestock, Bishkek, Kyrgyzstan
+2Kyrgyz Research Institute of Livestock, 60 A, Togolok Moldo Street, Bishkek, 720033, Kyrgyzstan

+Abstract

-Abstract.
-Sheep farming in Kyrgyzstan is the main part of the country's livestock production.
-However, the issues of studying the influence of climate and adaptation of sheep in different climatic zones are poorly studied, and this is the relevance of our research.
-The study determined the tasks of sheep keeping systems depending on the climatic conditions of the region.
-Data on atmospheric pressure of the environment in different climatic zones were used from the website "Gismeteo.ru".
-The obtained data were processed by the method of variational statistics.
-The data obtained indicate that the maximum atmospheric pressure was observed in the South (X±Sx) 703.70+0.94 mm Hg and the minimum-in the East of the country 617.08+0.13 mm Hg.
-The results of the correlation analysis showed that in ewes, at high atmospheric pressure, there is a significant relationship with the live weight among the sex and age groups, where r= +0.345, in young ewe – an insignificant relationship (+0.107), in young rams – no (+0.020).
-The findings and conclusions of our research will be used to ensure the long-term sustainability of agriculture and the social well-being of the country, as well as enrich research on mountain ecosystem services and provide important support to local ecosystem management.
+Sheep farming in Kyrgyzstan is the country’s main type of livestock production.
+Despite the economic importance of this occupation, little research has been conducted on sheep adaptation in different climatic zones.
+This study sheds light on this issue and identifies the tasks and challenges of sheep husbandry in different regions and climatic conditions.
+Data on atmospheric pressure in different climatic zones used in the study are from the website gismeteo.ru and were processed using variational statistics methods.
+Our results indicate that the maximum atmospheric pressure (X±Sx) was recorded in the south of the country (703.70+0.94 mm Hg), and the minimum was recorded in the east (617.08+0.13 mm Hg).
+The results of the correlation analysis show that the relationship between high atmospheric pressure with the live weight among the sex and age groups and all ewes is significant (r= +0.345); insignificant among young eyes (r= +0.107); and almost absent with young rams (r= +0.020).
+The results of our research will be used to ensure the long-term sustainability of both Kyrgyz agriculture and the social well-being of the country.
+It will also enrich current research on mountain ecosystem services and provide support to local ecosystem management strategies.

+Keywords: ecology, climate, atmospheric pressure, correlation, live weight, length of wool, thickness of wool.

+Introduction

-Introduction.
-The climatic conditions of Kyrgyzstan are determined by the peculiarities of its geographical location and terrain.
-Common features of the climate are: continentality, low precipitation, dry air, low cloud cover.
-On the territory of the Republic, you can see the transition from the subtropical climate — in the Ferghana valley, semi-desert-in the Chui valley, to the climate of the polar regions-in high-altitude areas.
+The climatic conditions of Kyrgyzstan are determined by its unique geographic location and terrain.
+Common features of this continental climate are low precipitation, dry air, and low cloud cover.
+Climatically, the region ranges from a subtropical climate in the Ferghana valley, through a semi-desert in the Chui valley, to a polar climate in high-altitude regions.

-Of the total agricultural land area of the Republic, 85.0% is covered by pasture ecosystems [1], which contributes to the successful development of animal husbandry, including the sheep industry.
-Mountain pastures provide eco-system services for farmers and sheep breeders, which are the basis of the strategy and regional development of the Republic.
+Of Kyrgyzstan’s total agricultural land area, 85% is covered by pasture ecosystems [1], which contribute to the successful development of animal husbandry, especially the sheep industry.
+The ecosystem of the mountainous pastures serve the needs of the farmers and sheep breeders, who are crux of the republic’s regional development strategy.

-Having studied the dependence of eco-system services in high-altitude areas of Asia, the researchers R. Murali and others [2] suggest that livestock-based systems are more vulnerable to ongoing developments due to their dependence on larger resource catches for ES that tend to have weaker land tenure and are prone to fragmentation.
-Pastoral farming is often subject to the vagaries of the weather [3].
-Therefore, it is very important that animal owners can counteract climate variability.
-Climate change is a serious global problem for livestock because food security can be threatened [4; 5; 6].
-Extreme climatic events have become more frequent and more severe as a result of climate change [7].
-Livestock production will be limited by climate variability [8].
-At present, world science has many indisputable facts of the presence of various kinds of influence of solar, space, geomagnetic activities on the life of biosphere objects [9; 10; 11].
+Having studied the dependency of ecosystem services in high-altitude areas of Asia, R. Murali et al. [2] suggest that livestock-based systems are more vulnerable to ongoing changes and developments.
+They argue that this is due to livestock-based-systems’ dependence on larger resource catches from ecosystem services, that they tend to have weaker land tenure, and are prone to fragmentation.
+In addition, pastoral farming is often subject to the vagaries of the weather [3].
+Therefore, it is vital that animal owners are able to react to climate variability.
+Climate change’s effect on livestock is a major global issue because it can threaten food security [4; 5; 6].
+Extreme climatic events have become more frequent and more severe as a result of climate change [7], and consequently, climate variability will also limited livestock production [8].
+Currently, there is considerable empirical evidence of the influences of solar, spatial, and geomagnetic activities on components of the biosphere [9; 10; 11].

-On the basis of their research, scientists in Argentina [12] confirm the relevance of the environment in generating seasonal fluctuations in the diameter of wool fibers, which may be associated with stressful circumstances of animals.
-However, future research is needed to better understand the effects of climatic conditions and other stressful circumstances on animals.
+Researchers from Argentina [12] have confirmed that the environment affects the livestock industry: seasonal fluctuations affect the diameter of wool fiber, which, in turn, may be associated with stressful circumstances for the animals.
+However, further research is needed to better understand the effects of changing climatic conditions and other stressful circumstances on animals.